UU-Human-Evolution/1MB438/Lab_0.0.intro.md

 # Linux introduction

 This lab assumes you are already have a Linux terminal up and running.
-If you are on a computer that is already connected to the server the course is run at, great!
+If you are on a computer in the computer lab that is already connected to the server the course is run at, great!
 You can now proceed to the next part, [Getting the files for the course](#getting-the-files-for-the-course).

+:exclamation: :exclamation: :exclamation: Remote connections to Solander is down for maintenance right now, and might be unavailable for the coming weeks.
+Please use a computer in the computer lab until further notice.
+Continue from the next part, [Getting the files for the course](#getting-the-files-for-the-course).

 If you are on a computer that only runs Windows you will have to get a terminal program.
 Depending on which version of Windows you are running, it should be possible to use `ssh` to connect to a Linux computer so that you can do the rest of the lab.
 See if you have either `Windows Terminal` or `PowerShell` installed by searching for them in the start menu.